 Emma continues to accept instructions to act in relation to a variety of criminal cases, with particular emphasis on fraud and terrorism.
 She is a member of the CPS specialist Counter Terrorism Panel (level 3), and the Serious Crime and Fraud panels (level 2).

 Emma’s criminal practice is focussed on the prosecution and defence of serious and complex cases.
 Her previous experience and attention to detail make her ideally suited to work on high-profile cases involving terrorism, and serious fraud.
 She is well-versed in all aspects of disclosure.

-- R v HM and FAA (ongoing) Instructed by the CPS Counter Terrorism Unit as junior prosecution counsel in a case involving allegations of the preparation of terrorist acts by the first defendant, and on the part of the second defendant a failure to report that preparation.
-Due for trial at the Central Criminal Court in 2019.
+- R v HM and FAA (ongoing) Instructed by the CPS Counter Terrorism Division as junior prosecution counsel in a case involving allegations of the preparation of terrorist acts by the first defendant, and on the part of the second defendant a failure to report that preparation.

-- R v H and others (2015-16) Second junior prosecution counsel in a trial of an IS-inspired plot to commit a terrorist murder or murders in London, using a firearm and ammunition.
+- R v Hassane and and others (2015-16) Second junior prosecution counsel in a trial of an IS-inspired plot to commit a terrorist murder or murders in London, using a firearm and ammunition.
 Press Link: The Guardian

 - Operation Hornet (2014-2016) Instructed for a large financial institution to advise on issues of third party and common interest privilege in providing material to the CPS.
 Press Link: The Guardian